LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Custom_Inner_Stepper/Description.rst

       * *rtol* -- relative tolerance to use on the upcoming solve.

    **Return value:**
-      An :c:type:`MRIStepInnerSetRTol` should return 0 if successful, a positive` value if a recoverable error occurred, or a negative value if it failed unrecoverably.
+      An :c:type:`MRIStepInnerSetRTol` should return 0 if successful, or a nonzero value upon failure.

    .. note::